in Rhode Island, USA

 What do the numbers of hospital in Rhode Island mean?

 We are only counting Acute Care and Critical Access Hospitals.
-The number of hospitals has remained the same.
+The number of hospitals is constant in Rhode Island.
 Hospitals are rated by CMS on a scale of one to five, five being the highest rating.
-A hospitals rating can improve or decline over time based on patient surveys and other reported quality measures.
-Not all hospitals have a star rating.
+A hospitals rating can become better or worse over time based on patient surveys and other reported quality measures.
+Not all hospitals receive a star rating.

-And how about 3 star rated hospitals in Rhode Island?
+And how about three star rated hospitals?
 There is 1 less hospital with a 3 star rating than the previous year in Rhode Island.

-And have the number of Rhode Island hospitals with rating of 2 or 1 changed?
+And have the number of Rhode Island hospitals with rating of 1 or 2 changed?

 The directory of Hospitals of the States and Territories was last updated 1/30/2020.